nlouie/EC521_Fitbit/docs/final_report.md

 ####Android App Motivation
 The Fitbit Android app has been downloaded somewhere between 10,000,000 and 50,000,000 times according to the Google Play Store.
 This means that a vulnerability found in the app could affect tens of millions of people.
 Additionally, Android apps can be reverse-engineered more easily than iOS apps, as there are many easy-to-use, publicly available decompilers.
+Our motivation for reverse-engineering the Fitbit Android app is to both search for any possible vulnerabilities, and to try editing the app in a way that would create a vulnerability for someone who would install the modified version.

 ####Android App Hacking
 First we have to acquire the apk file for Fitbit's app.
 There are several ways to get this, but the easiest is to download it using [apkmirror](http://www.apkmirror.com/).